Mentally healthy workplaces in the retail sector

 The presenters shared some interesting information and statistics, which were aimed to minimise the risk of psychological injury, enhance the work environment and increase prospects for long-term success and sustainability in the retail sector.

-SuperFriend Insights and Impact Manager Dr Nerida Joss shared the 2017 Indicators of a Thriving Workplace Report results, specific to the retail industry.
+SuperFriend Insights Strategist Dr Nerida Joss shared the 2017 Indicators of a Thriving Workplace survey results, specific to the retail industry.

 “The annual survey aims to measure and track the current state of mental health and wellbeing in Australian workplaces against the desired state of optimal mental health and wellbeing in a workplace,” Dr Joss said.